quantumgardener/qg.blog/content/notes/Mediabank.md

 Ingestion files images by day within a month.
 This makes it easier to identify and correct date time errors across different media sources.
 A `.mov` file that has not been corrected will normally be the day before (one advantage of being +10/+11 hours ahead of UTC).

-When I have to set a date and I don't know the exact details I follow [[My Photo Dating Strategy for Uncertain Dates]].
+When I have to set a date and I don't know the exact details I follow [[My photo dating strategy for uncertain dates]].

 > [!TIP] Metadata for Dates
 > Dates are stored in the `Date Created` and `DateTimeOriginal` fields.